Selvaprakash-V/devtrails/PAYMENT_AND_POLICIES.md

 This system Architecture delivers a scalable, compliant, and cost-efficient insurance payment infrastructure capable of handling high transaction volumes while maintaining profitability and regulatory compliance.

+---

+**👉 To view other sections and the overall project structure, return to the main project overview: [README.md](../README.md).**

+---